aaron-grau/curic/react/readings/webpack_configuration.md

 ```

 **NB**: For Rails projects, make sure to locate the bundle in your
-`app/assets/javascripts` folder so that it's included in your asset pipeline.
+`app/assets/javascripts` folder so that it's included in the Rails asset
+pipeline.

 ### Dev Tools / Source Map